Turks skip suspected censorship with Internet lifelines

 Before the arrests, protesters in Istanbul had voiced suspicions that the Internet was being restricted.

-“We had problems accessing Twitter and Facebook Saturday when the protests were intense,” said Deniz Utku, a digital marketing agency founder whose office is close to Taksim Square, the center of the demonstrations.
+“We had problems accessing Twitter and Facebook Saturday when the protests were intense,” said Deniz Utku, a digital marketing agency founder whose office is close to Taksim Square, the centre of the demonstrations.

 “I used VPN to access social media for 1.5-2 hours.
 I don’t think this (slowness) was caused by the high demand ...
 We couldn’t open the pages without VPN.”